Don't Overthink it. Preferring Shorter Thinking Chains for Improved LLM Reasoning: Related work

-Several concurrent works studied the relationship between reasoning trajectory length and correctness. \cite{lu2025retro} proposed a method for reducing the length of thinking trajectories in reasoning training datasets.
+Several recent works studied the relationship between reasoning trajectory length and correctness. \cite{lu2025retro} proposed a method for reducing the length of thinking trajectories in reasoning training datasets.
 Their method employs a reasoning LLM several times over an existing trajectory in order to make it shorter.
 As this approach eventually trains a model over shorter trajectories it is similar to the method we employ in \cref{sec:sft}.
-However, our method is simpler as it does not require an LLM to explicitly shorten the sequence. \cite{fatemi2025concise} and \cite{arora2025training} proposed an RL methods to shorten reasoning in language models. \cite{fatemi2025concise} also observed that correct answers typically require shorter thinking trajectories by averaging lengths across examples, suggesting that lengthy responses might inherently stem from RL-based optimization during training.
-In \cref{sec:motivation} we show that indeed correct answers usually use longer thinking trajectories, but also highlight that averaging across all examples might hinder this effect as easier questions require sustainably lower amount of reasoning tokens compared to harder ones. \cite{wang2025think} conducted a comprehensive study on reasoning trajectories.
-They found that for a specific question, correct responses from reasoning models are usually shorter than incorrect ones.
-We provide further analysis supporting this observation in \cref{sec:motivation}.
-Moreover, our proposed inference method \methodm{m} is designed to enhance the efficiency of reasoning LLMs by leveraging this property.
+However, our method is simpler as it does not require an LLM to explicitly shorten the sequence. \cite{fatemi2025concise,qi2025optimizing} and \cite{arora2025training} proposed RL methods to shorten reasoning in language models. \citet{fatemi2025concise} also observed that correct answers typically require shorter thinking trajectories by averaging lengths across examples, suggesting that lengthy responses might inherently stem from RL-based optimization during training.
+In \cref{subsec:resolve_conflict} we show that indeed correct answers usually use shorter thinking trajectories, but also highlight that averaging across all examples might hinder this effect as easier questions require sustainably lower amount of reasoning tokens compared to harder ones.

+More relevant to our work, \cite{wu2025more} showed that there is an optimal thinking length range for correct answers according to the difficulty of the question, while \cite{wang2025think} found that for a specific question, correct responses from reasoning models are usually shorter than incorrect ones.
+We provide further analysis supporting these observations in \cref{sec:motivation,sec:analysis}.
+Finally, our proposed inference method \methodm{m} is designed to enhance the efficiency of reasoning LLMs by leveraging this property, which can be seen as a generalization of the FFS method~\citep{agarwal2025first}, which selects the shortest answer among several candidates as in our \methodm{1}.